ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 #### Setting Treasure Data databases and tables

 The second field in the tag of your embedded code determines the database.
 For example, sending data to a tag called `td.mydatabase.mytable` logs the data to the database called `mydatabase` in the table `mytable`.

-Feel free to modify the example configuration file to try this out.
+You can modify the example configuration file to see this.

 ### Debugging